 In fact, the destruction of Jerusalem in 70 AD wasn't even as bad as the fall of Jerusalem in 586 BC.
 In 586 BC the Jews were scattered all over the world, and they were still scattered in 70 AD.
-When Jerusalem was destroyed in 70 AD it was devastating, but Jews continued to live in Jerusalem after that until the Bar Kochba rebellion of 136 AD.
-Plus, in 70 AD the Jews had synagogues and local populations all over the world - unlike 586 BC, where their civilization was basically destroyed.
+When Jerusalem was destroyed in 70 AD it was devastating, but Jews continued to live in Jerusalem afterward until the Bar Kochba rebellion of 136 AD.
+On top of that, in 70 AD the Jews had synagogues and local populations all over the world - unlike 586 BC when their civilization was basically destroyed.

-By no stretch of the imagination can you say that Matthew 24:21-22 has been fulfilled yet.
-The destruction of Jerusalem in 70 AD does not even come close to fitting the description of "the most terrible epic disaster in all of history".
+By no stretch of the imagination can you say that Matthew 24:21-22 has been fulfilled.
+The destruction of Jerusalem in 70 AD doesn't come close to fitting the description of "the most terrible disaster in all of history".